kakarotto67/KnowledgeBank/SDLC/Basics.md

 - Rapid Application Development (RAD)
   - Iterative methodology + Prototyping
   - Minimun meetings, maximum development, only important features are developed, documentation is important
+- Kanban
+  - Start with existing process, board with queue of tasks, capacity of each team member
 - Lean Software Development (LSD)
   - Remove unnecessary stuff, learning is important, decide as late as possible, develir fast, responsible team, see the whole
-- Kanban
+  - Scrum and Kanban are examples of LSD
-  - Start with existing process, board with queue of tasks, capacity of each team member
 - Feature-driven Development (FDD) - iterative and incremental process which is base on development by feature
   - Feature1 >> Feature2 >> ... >> FeatureN
 - Use-Case-driven Process
   - Attributes are the Actor and the Use Case
+- Other SDLC models
+  - Software prototyping
+  - Joint application development
+  - Object-oriented development
+  - Open source development
+  - End user development

 #### RUP and AUP
 - Rational Unified Process (RUP) attributes: